MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-phone-report-how-to.md

 Once you've placed a visual on the canvas, you can resize it by dragging the handles that appear around the edge of the visual when you select it.
 To maintain the visual's aspect ratio while resizing, press the **Shift** key while dragging the resize handles.

 Visuals can be layered one on top of the other to create interactive reports using bookmarks, or to build attractive reports by layering visuals over images.
-You can change the layering order of the visuals in the [Selection pane](#set-the-layering-order-of-visuals).
+You can [change the layering order of the visuals using the Selection pane](#set-the-layering-order-of-visuals).